theshredbox/theshredbox/README.md

 <h3 align="left"> :boy: 💻  About me </h3>

-- 🔭 I’m currently studying in **Vellore Institute of Technology, Bhopal**
+- 🔭 I’m currently studying at **Indiana University Bloomington**

-- 🌱My current research is based on **ML and Deep Learning Concepts**
+- 🌱My current research is based on **Creating Dynamic Video Grahpics Using GANs and Bert Transformer**
-- 👯 I’m currently collaborating with Omdena as an ML Engineer on their Algeria Local Chapter.
+- 👯 I recently colloborated with AWS and NUS as an AI Researcher.

 - 💬 Feel Free to ask me about **on the aforementioned topics!**

-- 📫 How to reach me **asafebruary@gmail.com**
+- 📫 How to reach me **aryan.sunilahuja@gmail.com**

 <h3 align="center">Connect with me:</h3>